 As an industrial capital goods supplier, the Process Equipment Group serves industries that are cyclical.
 During periods of economic expansion, when capital spending normally increases, the Process Equipment Group generally benefits from greater demand for its products.
 During periods of economic contraction, when capital spending normally decreases, the Process Equipment Group generally is adversely affected by declining demand for new equipment orders, and it may be subject to uncollectible receivables from customers who become insolvent.
-There can be no assurance that economic expansion or increased demand will be sustainable.
+There can be no assurance that economic expansion or increased demand will be sustainable, which could have a material adverse effect on our financial condition, results of operations, and cash flows.